pavithrasunilkumar/IntriVue/README.md

 ## License

 This project is for **educational and personal use only**.
-Commercial usage is strictly prohibited.
+Commercial usage is strictly prohibited.## 📸 Screenshots